amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 setInterval(showDate, 1000);
 ```

-And have to also return a JSX because every component return a JSX.
+And have to also return a JSX because every component returns a JSX.

 Return a JSX below the `setInterval()` method.